 “The most effective way to destroy people is to deny and obliterate their own understanding of their history.”

 ― George Orwell

-While on the one hand, these efforts have made (and continue to make) the very few, very wealthy, generation after generation, in another light, they’ve achieved a broadly-based manipulation and control of everything from what we believe history is, to what reality is in the now — and more perversely, what the inevitable future holds.
-Every element of our accepted beliefs, doctrines, dogmas and narratives have been under constant attack and revisionist malevolence, yet most will never have (nor choose to invest) the time into connecting the dots.
-This is, ultimately, another symptom of unchecked politicization and the oblivious, reductionist notions fostered by Scientism — which has superseded religions of the past as the New World Faith.
+While on the one hand, these efforts have made (and continue to make) the very few, very wealthy, generation after generation, in another light, they’ve achieved a broadly-based manipulation and control of everything from what we believe history is, to what reality is in the now – and more perversely, what the inevitable future holds.
+Every element of our accepted beliefs, doctrines, dogmas, and narratives have been under constant attack and revisionist malevolence, yet most will never take the time to look into connecting the dots.
+This is, ultimately, another symptom of unchecked politicization and the oblivious, reductionist notions fostered by Scientism – which has superseded religions of the past as the New World Faith.
 It has become remarkably destructive in nearly all walks of life, as this new religion ties in directly with our attachment and artificial dependence upon technology.

 “History is a set of lies agreed upon.”

 The ideas of ascension and awakening would suggest we are emerging and elevating ourselves from some kind of stupor or long-induced slumber – or that we are, in fact, evolving as a species.
 It makes sense, given our supposed novel ability to sense, discern and recognize enlightened spirituality and the importance of personal responsibility in matters of identity recapitulation and acting in good conscience.
 But I would argue that we, as a civilization – and perhaps as a species – were well on the way to these ideals over a century ago.